-B1 Secretary appointments o Please use this section to list all the secretary appointments taken on formation For a corporate secretary, complete Sections C1-C5.
-O Corporate appointments For corporate secretary appointments, please complete Title MS section C1-C5 instead of section B Full forename(s) DEBORAH Additional appointments Surname KING If you wish to appoint more than one secretary, please use Former name(s) 2 the 'Secretary appointments' continuation page Please provide any previous names which have been used for business purposes in the last 20 years.
-Married women do not need to give for business purposes.
+B1 Secretary appointments • Please use this section to list all the secretary appointments taken on formation For a corporate secretary, complete Sections C1-C5 • Corporate appointments For corporate secretary appointments, please complete Title section C1-C5 instead of section B. Full forename(s) Additional appointments Surname If you wish to appoint more than one secretary, please use Former name(s)  the 'Secretary appointments' continuation page Promer name(s) Please provide any previous names which have been used for business purposes in the last 20 years.
+Married women do not need to give former names unless previously used for business purposes.
+B2 Secretary's service address © Building name/numb er Service address Street This is the address that will appear on the public record.
+This does not have to be your usual residential address.
+Post town Please state 'The Company's County/Region Registered Office' if your service address will be recorded in the Postcode proposed company's register of secretaries as the company's registered office.
+Country If you provide your residential address here it will appear on the public record 0.2 Signatura B3 Signature o I consent to act as secretary of the proposed company named in Section A1 Signature The person named above consents Signature Signature to act as secretary of the proposed company

-Service address

-This is the address that will appear

-on the public record This does not

-have to be your usual residential

-address.